Ph.D. Program Student Bios | Columbia Journalism School

 Malwina Lys‐Dobradin

-Malwina Lys‐Dobradin’s research focus centers on the relationship between media and civic life.
+Malwina Lys‐Dobradin’s research centers on the relationship between media and civic life.
 She is interested in how voluntary associations use new and traditional media to engage citizens, advance public discourse, foster government transparency and shape policymaking.
 Prior to enrolling in the program, Malwina was a founding team member of two pedagogical experiments at Columbia University.
 From 2006 to 2010, Malwina served as Associate Director for President Lee C. Bollinger's Arts Initiative where she developed President Václav Havel's seven‐week artist residency on the theme of arts and citizenship; created the Columbia Alumni Arts League; launched Arts Global; and worked on numerous other University‐wide arts programs.
 In May of 2010, she was invited by Dean Mark Wigley to join Columbia's Graduate School of Architecture, Planning and Preservation and develop Studio‐X, a global network of research laboratories and cultural centers for exploring the future of cities with locations in Amman, Beijing, Istanbul, Johannesburg, Mumbai, New York, Rio de Janeiro and Tokyo.
 Malwina holds three degrees from Columbia, a B.A. in Political Science and Creative Writing, a M.S. in Nonprofit Administration and Fundraising Management and a M.A. in Sociology.